-25. In this strait then the Syracusians and their The Syracusians confederates, with somewhat more than thirty gal- and Athenians fight at sea. leys, were constrained in the latter end of the day to come to a sea-fight, having been drawn forth about the passage of a certain boat to undertake sixteen galleys of Athens and eight of Rhegium: and being overcome by the Athenians, fell off with the loss of one galley, and went speedily each2 [side] to their own camp at Messana and Rhegium; and the night overtook them in the action.
-After this the Locrians departed out of the territory of the Rhegians; and the fleet of the Syracusians and their with the main one, the latter being forced over in this direction by the opposite point of Pezzo.
-This agrees in some measure with the relation of Thucydides, who is the only writer of remote antiquity I remember to have read, who has assigned to this danger its true situation, and not exaggerated its effects".
-Smyth's Mem. on Sicily.]
-1 [" The Athenians would be unable, both to cruize against them, and to be masters of the strait" .-Rhegium is supposed to be derived from ρήγνυμι, to break: as if it were the point at which Sicily had been severed from Italy .- "Charybdis appears to be an agitated water of from seventy to ninety fathoms in depth, circling in quick eddies.
-It is owing probably to the meeting of the harbour and lateral currents 2 [" Each": that is, the Syracusans and Locrians.
+25. In this strait then the Syracusians and their confederates, with somewhat more than thirty galleys, were constrained in the latter end of the day to come to a sea-fight, having been drawn forth about the passage of a certain boat to undertake sixteen galleys of Athens and eight of Rhegium: and being overcome by the Athenians, fell off with the loss of one galley, and went speedily each2 [side] to their own camp at Messana and Rhegium; and the night overtook them in the action.
+After this the Locrians departed out of the territory of the Rhegians; and the fleet of the Syracusians and their confederates came together to an anchor at Peloris1, and had their land-forces by them.
+But the Athenians and Rhegians came up to them, and finding their galleys empty of men fell in amongst them; and by means of a grapnel cast into one of their galleys they2 lost that galley, but the men swam out.
+Upon this the Syracusians went aboard, and whilst they were towed along the shore towards Messana, the Athenians came up to them again; and the Syracusians opening3 themselves, charged first and sunk another of their galleys.
+So the Syracusians passed on to the port of Messana, having had the better in their passage by the shore and in the sea-fight, which were both together in such manner as is declared.